mfontes1/ORT_obligatorio_isc_2023/README.md

 > of Log4j 2, we have taken down all affected container images.
 We highly recommend all demos and forks to now
 > use images from releases [>= v0.3.4](https://github.com/GoogleCloudPlatform/microservices-demo/releases).

-The application MJ Sports is a demo of a cloud-native microservices architecture.
-It is made of an 11-tier microservices application, which is a sophisticated web-based e-commerce platform.
-Whithin this platform, customers experience a seamless shopping experience, allowing them to browse through a wide range of sports items.
-While browsing through the application, customeres will be able to add desired products to their shopping cart, and complete their purchases securily and easily.
-With this application, MJ Sports satisfies the needs of their customers and provide them with a user-friendly interface.
-This technology also permits scalability, resilience and the agility that's so much needed in modern applications' development.

 La aplicación MJ Sports es una demostración de una arquitectura de microservicios nativa de la nube.
 Está compuesta por una aplicación de microservicios de 11 niveles, la cual es una sofisticada plataforma de comercio electrónico basada en la web.
 Dentro de esta plataforma, los clientes experimentan una experiencia de compra sin problemas, lo que les permite navegar por una amplia gama de artículos deportivos.